ismailgunayy/frontend-masters-progress/deep-javascript-foundations-v3/README.md

 - **==** vs **==**

-  - The argument, '~~Loose equality checks value while strict equality check both value and type~~', is wrong
+  - the argument, '~~Loose equality checks value while strict equality check both value and type~~', is wrong
   - **==** allows coercion when the types are different (cause when the types are the same strict equality runs under the hood)kj
   - **===** disallows coercion when the types are the same